iorodeo/bias_docs/_build/html/_sources/build_environ_setup_win.txt

 When finished remove git from windows PATH.

-Open a shell (cmd or Poweershell) for building Qt.
+Open a shell (cmd or Powershell) for building Qt.
 Set the  QT_SRC_DIR environment variable to the location of the Qt source files and QTMAKESPEC to the appropriate spec file location.
 For example setting the environment variables can be done in Powershell as follows.